hilgers-lab/LASER/README.md

   * short read sequencing SJ.out files from [STAR](https://github.com/alexdobin/STAR)

 ### Usage
-The vignette contains a step by step guide for data processing and identification of exon-couplings.
+A step by step guide for data processing and identification of exon-couplings can be found [here.][https://hilgers-lab.github.io/SaiLoR/docs/SaiLoR.html].

 ```
 library(SaiLoR)